Princess Viktoria of Prussia

 Princess Viktoria of Prussia (Friederike Amalia Wilhelmine Viktoria; 12 April 1866 – 13 November 1929) was the second daughter of Frederick III, German Emperor and his wife Victoria, Princess Royal, eldest daughter of Queen Victoria.
 Born a member of the Prussian royal house of Hohenzollern, she became Princess Adolf of Schaumburg-Lippe following her first marriage in 1890.

 Raised by her mother in a close, liberal, and anglophile environment, Viktoria fell in love with Alexander of Battenberg, the Prince of Bulgaria, but there was great opposition to the match and the couple never married.
-Following the end of her courtship with Alexander, Viktoria suffered from disordered eating and was unlucky in her search for a suitable husband.
+Following the end of her courtship with Alexander, Viktoria suffered from an eating disorder and was unlucky in her search for a suitable husband.
 She eventually married Prince Adolf of Schaumburg-Lippe.
 Adolf died during the First World War, two years before the German Empire came to an end.
-In 1927, she caused a royal scandal by marrying a university student 35 years her junior.
+In 1927, Viktoria caused a royal scandal by marrying a university student 35 years her junior.
 She died at the age of 63 in Bonn.

 Early life

 Birth and baptism

 Viktoria was born on 12 April 1866 in the New Palace in Potsdam, to Crown Prince Frederick William and Crown Princess Victoria of Prussia.
 Her father was the only son of King Wilhelm I of Prussia and Princess Augusta of Saxe-Weimar; her mother, Victoria ("Vicky"), was the eldest child of Queen Victoria of the United Kingdom and her consort, Prince Albert.
 Viktoria was baptised in the New Palace as Friederike Amalia Wilhelmine Viktoria on 24 May 1866, the birthday of her grandmother Queen Victoria, who was also one of her godparents.
-Other sponsors included her grandfather the King of Prussia and Princess Marie of Hohenzollern-Sigmaringen.
+Other sponsors included her grandfather the King of Prussia, and Princess Marie of Hohenzollern-Sigmaringen.
+She was called "Moretta" or "little Vicky" by her family.

+Following the birth of Princess Viktoria, Queen Victoria wrote a letter to her daughter Crown Princess Victoria, mentioning that she was happy with her granddaughter being named after her: